sapegin/morning.photos/source/en/buy.md

 layout: Buy
 lang: en
 title: Buy my photos
-pageTitle: 'Buy Artem Sapegin’s photos: landscapes, travel, cityscapes, nature, dogs'
+pageTitle: "Buy Artem Sapegin’s photos: landscapes, travel, cityscapes, nature, dogs"
 ---

-You can buy my photos at microstock sites: [iStock](http://bit.ly/istock-sapegin "My iStock portfolio") or [Shutterstock](http://www.shutterstock.com/g/hamstersphoto?rid=208096 "My Shutterstock portfolio").
+You can buy my photos at microstock sites: [iStock](http://www.istockphoto.com/portfolio/sapegin "My iStock portfolio") or [Shutterstock](http://www.shutterstock.com/g/hamstersphoto?rid=208096 "My Shutterstock portfolio").

 Or just [drop me a line](/about) if you want to buy a file or a print.